Rossetti, pre the Pre-Raphaelites - Exhibition at Wightwick Manor

 Wightwick Manor was home to the Mander family (1887 – 1988) who filled it with their love for Victorian art and design, in particular Pre Raphaelite art collected in the mid-20th century at a time when it was deeply unfashionable.
 The house is filled with furniture and textiles from the Arts and Crafts movement along with some fine examples of paintings by leading Pre Raphaelite artists including Dante Gabriel Rossetti.

-More than 20 of these pictures will be on display to the public for the first time, in a new exhibition in the Daisy Room which will explore the young Rossetti before he helped to establish the Pre-Raphaelite Brotherhood, his interest in literature and his developing style.
-The exhibition is being funded from a legacy left to the National Trust from a friend of Lady Mander.
+More than 20 of these pictures were on display to the public for the first time, in a an exhibition in the Daisy Room, which explored the young Rossetti before he helped to establish the Pre-Raphaelite Brotherhood, his interest in literature and his developing style.
+The exhibition was funded from a legacy left to the National Trust from a friend of Lady Mander.

 All of the drawings are from between 1844-48 during a time when Rossetti was receiving his art education, when still a teenager.
 Many illustrate the preoccupations of a young man, what he was reading, the gothic macabre and ladies of questionable virtue.